 That may be a bold statement, considering Gilley's has a John Travolta movie about it and all.
-But "The World's Largest Honky Tonk" up I-45 in Fort Worth has become one of America's most treasured venues without the help of the dancing superstar.
+But "The World's Largest Honky Tonk" up I-45 in the Fort Worth stockyards has become one of America's most treasured venues without the help of the dancing superstar.

 Now, don't get it twisted: Billy Bob's Texas was 100% started to capitalize on the Urban Cowboy/Gilley's craze.
 But what it has grown into since then is a completely irreplaceable cornerstone of the Texas music scene.